Addicted to Grass

-- Consider installing an ET Controller that automatically adjusts irrigation for the weather.
+- Install a Weather Based Irrigation Controller that automatically adjusts irrigation for the weather.

 - Consider replacing old inefficient sprinkler heads with low-precipitation rate sprinklers that have better distribution uniformity.

 - If you don’t already have grass, but plan to install or plant some - call us.
-You must submit a landscape plan for approval for any landscape that includes turf or is over 1,000 square feet.
+All high water use plants, including turf, are limited.
+You must submit a landscape plan for approval for any landscape that includes turf or is over 500 square feet.
 We can also recommend drought- and cold-tolerant varieties.

-- Irrigate only in the early morning (before 9 a.m.) or evening hours (after 6 p.m.), not only is that a Department of Water and Power (DWP) regulation, but it reduces water waste due to evaporation, which can be as high as 40% with our climate and elevation.
-Would you throw $0.40 of every dollar away?
-We didn’t think so.
+- Irrigate only in the early morning (before 9 a.m.) or evening hours (after 6 p.m.).
+Not only is this a Department of Water and Power (DWP) regulation, but it reduces water waste due to evaporation, which can be as high as 40% with our climate and elevation.

 - Use your sprinkler’s cycles to improve percolation and reduce runoff.
 You can't just set it and forget it.
 Watering schedules need to be adjusted as plants become established, when the seasons change, and when it rains.
 View an easy guide to make setting your irrigation controller easier than programming your DVR.